What is a parish council?

 Minutes are produced shortly afterwards and published as draft minutes until approved at the next Parish Council Meeting.

-Meetings are held at the WI Hall, Chestfield Road, with doors opening at 7pm to view any planning applications, with the meeting starting at 7.30pm.
+Meetings are held at the WI Hall, Chestfield Road, starting at 7.30pm.

-In addition to being published on this web site, the Agendas are always posted on the four village notice boards located at Chestfield Medical Centre, near Maydowns Road entrance, the WI Hall and the Chestfield Golf Club.
+In addition to being published on this web site, the Agendas are always posted on the village notice boards located at Chestfield Medical Centre, near Maydowns Road entrance, the WI Hall, the Play Park, Chestfield Road and the noticeboard in Birkdale Close.

 The Parish Council has the power to improve the quality of community life by spending money on things which, in their opinion, are in the interests of the parish or its inhabitants.